 This is easier to do when we’re calmer.
 Which circles back round to looking after ourselves better.
 It always comes back to the whole person in our experience.
 When we address the person as a whole that’s when we see the most amazing changes.

-The following video is an easy thing to have a look at to see how you should be sitting so you’re more likely to notice when you go off kilter.
+The following video is an easy thing to have a look at to see how you should be sitting to best align yourself specifically with the aim of reducing load on the inguinal region:

 Conclusion – What Should You Do About Your Hernia?

 Are we suggesting you don’t need surgery.
-Perhaps.
-But first, if you haven’t already, get to your doc and ensure that the bulge can be pushed back in.
+If you’re not massively hampered by it and it’s not causing huge amounts of pain then perhaps.
+But, if you haven’t already, get to your doc and ensure that the bulge can be pushed back in.
 This will rule out any serious complications from the inguinal hernia.

 We then urge you to consider the following questions.
 How much pain are you in?
 What do you want to be able to do with your body?
 How good can you feel without surgery?
 How good can you feel with surgery?
 What can you do to reduce your risk of any chronic pain whether you have surgery or not?